 LSW Singles: We think they’ll be BIG in the future.

-Based on what our customers have said and field trial results, we think LSW singles are going to make a BIG impact in the field of ag traction for a long time to come.
+Based on what our customers have said and field trial results, we think LSW super singles are going to make a BIG impact in the field of farm traction for a long time to come.

-Want to discuss what LSW tires can do for your operation and get a quote?
+Want to discuss what Goodyear LSW tires can do for your operation and get a quote?
 Call or drop us a line today.
-2018 field work will be here before you know it, and now is the time to invest in those equipment upgrades that will make a difference for your operation next year.
+Now is the time to invest in those equipment upgrades that will make a difference for your operation.